chlorineCtrl/10min_RAG/README.md

 # 4. Set up environment variables

 # Create a .env file with the following content:
-(this token is sensetive in a public repo so I hide it using .gitignore, I have provided this token in the Google form provided in the mail) echo "GITHUB_TOKEN=your_azure_inference_token_here" > .env
+(this token is sensetive in a public repo so I hide it using .gitignore, I have provided this token in "Source code (on GitHub Public Repo) & README file" section of the google form) echo "GITHUB_TOKEN=your_azure_inference_token_here" > .env